Massage therapy is regulated in four Canadian provinces: BC, Ontario, Newfoundland & Labrador, and New Brunswick.

 In accordance with Chapter 7 of the Canadian Free Trade Agreement (PDF) (formerly the Agreement on Internal Trade), CMTBC grants full registration to practice in BC to active RMTs in good standing from Ontario, Newfoundland & Labrador, and New Brunswick.
 While applicants from these provinces are not required to write the entry-to-practice examination, they must complete CMTBC’s Law, Ethics and Professionalism online course and pass the online exam before being granted registration with CMTBC.

-Submit the Application for Registration for RMTs from Ontario, Newfoundland/Labrador, and New Brunswick by logging in the Applicant Portal area of the new CMTBC Portal.
-Access the Applicant Portal directly or through the CMTBC Portal link on the upper right hand corner of the CMTBC website.
-Please note that all existing applicants who used the old CMTBC Portal must reactivate their accounts on the new portal.
+Submit the Application for Registration for RMTs from Ontario, Newfoundland/Labrador, and New Brunswick by logging in the Applicant Portal.
+Please note that all existing applicants who used the old CMTBC Portal must reactivate their accounts in the new portal.
 To reactivate your account, go to the Applicant Portal and follow the instructions.

 Applicants must ensure that the following documentation is submitted to CMTBC:

 An Active RMT in good standing registered in Ontario, Newfoundland/Labrador, or New Brunswick must arrange for his/her college to provide a Letter of Good Standing directly to CMTBC.
 The letter of good standing can be sent by mail, fax, or email (as a scanned PDF), but must be sent by the college, not by the applicant.
 Emailed letters should be sent to email@example.com

 Applicants are required to submit a passport quality photo in the Applicant Portal.

 Pay the Law, Ethics and Professionalism course and exam fee of $275.